pragyaa-banerjee/Final-Project-DATA-3402-Santander-Customer-Satisfaction-Pragyaa-Banerjee/README.md

 # Final Project DATA 3402 - Santander Bank Customer Satisfaction

-## One Sentence Summary
 This project aims to perform a binary classification using Logistic Regression on Santander Customer Satisfaction dataset.
-We want to predict customer satisfaction using data from the [Santander Customer Satisfaction](https://www.kaggle.com/competitions/santander-customer-satisfaction/overview) Kaggle challenge.
+We want to predict customer satisfaction for the bank using data from the [Santander Customer Satisfaction](https://www.kaggle.com/competitions/santander-customer-satisfaction/overview) Kaggle challenge.

 ## Overview
 The task, as defined by the Kaggle challenge, is to predict whether a customer is